AlexAnzolaJ/javascript-101-cwe-materials/curriculum/01-onboarding/04-tools-policies.md

 2. If you see bugs, typos, or other elements that need flagging, please file a **Github Issue**.
 A member of our instructional team will be sure to review and prioritize as needed.

-3. If you encounter any other problems not mentioned here, please submit a ticket to our [GA Helpdesk]()

 ---

 All set?
 Now it's time to check out the [curriculum materials we provide for this workshop](../02-materials/).